NBA Playoff Picture: Ragtag Hawks, tough Raptors make the East a lot more interesting

 2. Toronto Raptors 96, Miami Heat 94

-Neither team one over any neutrals in this one, an offensive struggle in which both sides shot worse than 42 percent from the field with fewer than 10 made threes.
+Neither team won over any neutrals in this one, an offensive struggle in which both sides shot worse than 42 percent from the field with fewer than 10 made threes.
 The Heat had an especially rough go of things — they turned it over 19 times with only 16 assists.

 The Raptors were lucky enough to have DeMar DeRozan to cover for everyone else’s difficulties.
 He scored 38 points (14-of-32 FG, 10-of-11 FT) for his 31st 30-plus game of the season, breaking Vince Carter’s franchise record.
 It was otherwise a tough night for Toronto, which did not see Kyle Lowry continue the excellent form he showed in his first game back from wrist surgery.
 The star point guard put up 12 points on 5-of-14 shooting and turned it over five times.